FiachraCI/popquizzer/README.md

 Some of the less obvious features include:

 * Smooth scroll - this feature activates mainly when selecting a category.
-The smooth scroll feature will automatically scroll to the difficulty section thereby making it obvious that his is the next step, once a difficulty has been selected then the smooth scroll feature scrolls back up to the top section before starting the quiz.
-This also makes it a mre user firendly experience by eliminating unecessary scrolling.
+The smooth scroll feature will automatically scroll to the difficulty section thereby making it obvious that this is the next step, once a difficulty has been selected then the smooth scroll feature scrolls back up to the top section before starting the quiz.
+This also makes it a more user friendly experience by eliminating unnecessary scrolling.

-* Quiz initialization message - this message pops up to alert the the quiz is about to begin.
+* Quiz initialization message - this message pops up to alert the quiz is about to begin.
 This feature will be more useful in the future when a time feature will be added and the user may want to be ready to try to beat a personal best score.

 ## Features to be implemented in the future

 * As mentioned above, a timer will be added in a future version and the score will be increased by a certain amount depending on how quickly the user finished the quiz.
 * A voice synthesizer will be added in a future version to allow the visually impaired to use the site more intuitively.
-* An option to increase the amount of questions my multiples of ten will be added in a future version.
+* An option to increase the number of questions my multiples of ten will be added in a future version.
-* Finally more categories from the API will be added in a dropdown box to be selected from in a future version.
+* Finally, more categories from the API will be added in a dropdown box to be selected from in a future version.

 # Technologies Used